Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 ### Updating from 1.1.0b1

-If your previous version of the FBX Exporter Package was 1.1.0b1, some Assets in your Project may lose their FbxPrefab components.
+If your previous version of the FBX Exporter package was 1.1.0b1, some Assets in your Project may lose their FbxPrefab components.
 To repair this issue, follow these steps:

 1. If your Project Assets are serialized as Binary, select __Edit__ > __Project Settings__ > __Editor__ to view the Editor Settings.